Adam-Color/AppUsageGUI/README.md

 # App Usage GUI
 ### Application Runtime Tracker

-This program tracks the runtime of a specified application, logging the duration the application is running over multiple instances, with unique sessions for each app.
+This program tracks the runtime of a specified application, logging the duration the application is running over multiple instances, with unique sessions created by the user.

 ## Features